 Preventative measures are typically only discussed to highlight instances when they fail to prevent sexually transmitted diseases or pregnancy.
 This lack of information does not help the young people the programme is focused on.

 It’s also worth understanding that abstinence-only sex education fails to do the task it sets out to achieve.
 Studies show that young people who are exposed to abstinence-only education are no more likely to abstain from sex, or have fewer sexual partners, than their peers who don’t experience abstinence-only education.

-The programmes can’t even be attributed for recent drops in teen pregnancy rates: these are the result of improved contraceptive use.
-If anything, areas where schools are not required to teach about contraceptives are shown to have higher rates for teen pregnancy and STDs.
+The programmes can’t even be attributed for recent drops in teenage pregnancy rates: these are the result of improved contraceptive use.

 Young people deserve access to accurate and balanced sex education.
 Having information about contraceptives, consent, and STDs will help prepare them to make their own decisions about their sex life: decisions that are their right, and no one else’s.